 This excellent dock provides both USB-C and Thunderbolt 3 connections, but it can also work with USB-A ports if needed.
 Ten ports in total are available, including two DisplayPort, three USB 3.2 ports, Gigabit Ethernet, and a UHS-II SD card slot.
 The USB-A powered port also supports independent charging without needing to connect to anything else.
 Those two DisplayPort connections, in particular, make this dock stand out from the crowd — they can both support 4K, 60fps connections and are useful for all kinds of professional projects.

 This affordable Targus station is an excellent pick for those who have or appreciate smaller setups: If you don’t really need to connect to two UHD monitors at once, the dock supports a single 4K connection via DisplayPort.
 Those with older monitor ports will appreciate the DVI-I and DVI-D ports as well.
 There’s also a Gigabit Ethernet port (so you can reap the benefits of super speeds), five USB 3.0 ports, and one USB 3.0-powered port for charging devices as quickly as possible.
 The design also includes an integrated lock slot for securing the station when necessary and has an audio port for speakers, headphones, and microphones.
 It’s a versatile pick that those with specific monitor port requirements will appreciate.

 Despite its size, the dock can still handle dual 4K, 60fps displays via HDMI, plus a USB 3.0 and USB 2.0 port.
 There’s also a Gigabit Ethernet port for wired connections.
-However, unlike most of our docking stations, there’s no 3.5mm headphone jack here, so you’ll have to find your headphone connection elsewhere.
+However, unlike most of our docking station picks, there’s no 3.5mm headphone jack here, so you’ll have to find your headphone connection elsewhere.